sightmachine/sightmachine-sdk/docs/commonly_used_data_types/run.md

 ```

 ### asset
-The name of asset this lever is on, this is usually a machine_name
+The name of asset this lever is on, this is a machine_name

 ### d_pos
-??
+The index of the corresponding dependent variable in the linevis query.
+Internal use only.

 ### name
 The actual name of the field being looked at.